 Increased nitrogen content is exploited in duplex and super duplex stainless steels, meaning that they can achieve PREN values of >34 and >40 respectively on a highly cost-effective basis.
 The duplex grade 2205 (Alloy 2205, SAF 2205, 1.4462, F51/F60, S31803/S32205) typically contains up to 0.2% nitrogen.
 The super duplex grades of Ferralium 255 (DIN 1.4507, S32550), S32750 (F53, DIN 1.4410, SAF2507) and S32760 (F55, DIN 1.4501) all contain up to 0.3% nitrogen.

 The Nitronic® range of alloys, most notably Nitronic 50 (XM-19, UNS S20190, DIN 1.3964) also use elevated nitrogen additions to achieve a PREN >34.
 This grade may contain up to 0.4% nitrogen.

-More recently, there is has been research in to the production of very high nitrogen steels, in an aim to produce high strength and highly corrosion resistant grades at lower costs for medical applications, removing the nickel content which can be problematic for some individuals.
+More recently, there has been research in to the production of very high nitrogen steels, in an aim to produce high strength and highly corrosion resistant grades at lower costs for medical applications, removing the nickel content which can be problematic for some individuals.

 If you would like to know more about Nitrogen and its relation to corrosion resistance, please contact us today.